 These watches were unveiled alongside the iPad 8 and iPad Air 4.
 Now, with a newer watch having been revealed – and Black Friday on the horizon – there is plenty of reason to expect one or two good deals might be headed our way on Apple wearables.
 Keep an eye on the site for our pick of the best Black Friday smartwatch deals.

-But, an Apple Watch can end up being a pretty pricey purchase so we’ve put together a guide to outline the key differences between the two Apple Watches.
+But, with or without a price slash, an Apple Watch can end up being a pretty pricey purchase, so we’ve put together a guide to outline the key differences between the two Apple Watches.

 What is the difference between the Apple Watch Series 6 and Apple Watch SE?

 Both the Series 6 and SE promise an “all-day” 18-hour battery life.
 In our full Apple Watch 6 review, we found the watch could generally deliver this.

 The Apple Watch Series 6 also offers fast charging.
 Apple boasts that the watch will fully charge within an hour and a half.

 The Apple Watch SE is the more affordable model, with prices starting at £269 for the GPS-only model.
 For GPS and Cellular, you can expect to pay £319.

 Prices for the Series 6 start at £379 and increase to £479 for combined GPS and Cellular models.

 The retina display of the Apple Watch SE is similar to previous Apple Watch models with curved corners, though it is 30 per cent larger than that of the Series 3.
 The watch is available in either a 40mm or 44mm case size.

 Those looking to buy the Apple Watch Series 6 have the same size options.
 However, the ‘always on’ retina display of the Series 6 is up to 2.5 times brighter than its Series 5 predecessor outdoors when the user’s wrist is down.
 This makes the watch face much easier to see in bright sunlight.